mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 with time abstractions in the C++ standard library.
 If this proposal gets accepted:

-- `std::chrono` abstractions together with `std::ratio` should be used primarily to deal with calendars and threading facilities,
+- `std::chrono` abstractions together with `std::ratio` should be used primarily to deal with clocks, calendars, and threading facilities,
 - abstractions introduced in this proposal should be used in all other use cases (e.g., physical quantities equations).